Arizona Pool Leagues

 Note: Although it is not sportsman-like, it is not a foul for an opponent to mislead you (deliberately or by mistake) into thinking it is not your turn to break.
 It is each player's responsibility to check the score sheet and determine when it is his/her turn to break -- don't just ask the opponent.

 5. BREAKING – To be a legal break, players must break from behind the head string, the head ball or second ball must be struck first and at least four object balls must be driven to the rails or a ball must be pocketed.
 The cue ball may not be shot into a rail before the rack.
-If the break does not qualify as legal, the balls are re-racked and re-broken by the same player.
-If it happens a second time the break goes to the opposite player.
-If the break does not qualify as legal and results in a scratch, the balls are re-racked and broken by the opposite player.
-THE RACK MUST BE STRUCK BEFORE A FOUL CAN OCCUR.
-(Exception: In the process of breaking the cue ball leaves the playing surface without touching the rack the other player receives the break.)
+If the break does not qualify as legal, the balls are re-racked and broken by the opposing player.
 Breaking safe or soft is not allowed.
 The League Operator may make judgments and issue penalties to teams and players who are not breaking hard.
 Breaking just hard enough to comply with this rule is not a guarantee against penalties.
 Remember break as hard as you can with control.
+Occasionally when breaking the cue ball will leave the playing surface by going airborne.
+If, when airborne, a player catches the cue ball on the fly the breaking player will be considered out with a score of 13-0 for the catcher.

 6. AFTER THE BREAK - Various circumstances can occur upon completion of the break.
 They are: